jenkinsci/vectorcast-execution-plugin/README.md

 If the user wishes to call the Jenkins job from another Pipeline job, check the box to parameterize the Jenkinsfile.
 This will add parameters to the pipeline job
-that will be used by the VectorCAST pipeline job to locate the VectorCAST/Manage project (VCAST_PROJECT_DIR) and for forcing the VectorCAST Jobs to be executed on a specific node (VCAST_FORCE_NODE_EXEC_NAME) instead of using the compiler as a node label.
+that will be used by the VectorCAST pipeline job to locate the VectorCAST/VectorCAST Project (VCAST_PROJECT_DIR) and for forcing the VectorCAST Jobs to be executed on a specific node (VCAST_FORCE_NODE_EXEC_NAME) instead of using the compiler as a node label.